An additive basis for the cohomology rings of regular nilpotent Hessenberg varieties: A preliminary lemma in commutative algebra

 where $R_i$ is the degree $i$ piece of $R$.
-The graded $\R$-algebra $R=S/I$ is \textbf{complete intersection} if $I$ is generated by a regular sequence of $S$.
+The graded $\R$-algebra $R=S/I$ is a \textbf{complete intersection} if $I$ is generated by a regular sequence of $S$.
 Let $f_1,\ldots,f_i$ be a regular sequence of $S$.
 It is known that if $R=S/(f_1,\ldots,f_i)$ is complete intersection, then its Krull dimension is $n-i$.
-This implies that $R$ is Artinian if and only if $i=n$.
+In particular, $R$ is Artinian if and only if $i=n$.
 The following fact is well-known in commutative algebra (see e.g. \cite[p.35]{Stanley1996}.)

-\begin{lemma} Let $S=\R[x_1,\ldots,x_n]$ be a polynomial ring with each $\deg x_i=1$ and $I$ a homogeneous ideal of $S$.
-If the quotient ring $R=S/I$ is Artinian and $I$ is generated by $n$ homogeneous polynomials $f_1,\ldots,f_n$, then $R$ is complete intersection.
+\begin{lemma} If the quotient ring $R=S/I$ is Artinian and $I$ is generated by $n$ homogeneous polynomials $f_1,\ldots,f_n$, then $R$ is complete intersection.
 Moreover, the Hilbert series of $R$ is given by

 \end{lemma}